 Child Abuse Inflicted TBI: When Does It Become More Important Than A Game?

 When it comes to child abuse, abusive head injuries are the most common cause of death.
 Some reports indicate lives could be saved in 4 out of 5 Infant TBI cases with the proper reporting of signs and symptoms of infant head trauma.
 The term “Shaken Baby Syndrome” was coined in 1972, yet 40 years later, almost 1300 infants experience a severe or fatal TBI each year.
 I cannot help but compare this to the NFL where there are about 1800 players who are protected and know the risks for TBI in their environment.
+Here are the attorneys in New Jersey for domestic violence defense that you can have a look at to get legal help.
 In the NFL, those at risk are protected by equipment, game rules, training regiments and techniques to protect themselves.
 A great research site for Pediatric Acquired Brain Injury (PABI) is the Sarah Jane Brain Project, driven by the efforts of Sarah’s father Patrick Donohue.
 Sarah is a PABI survivor after being shaken by her caregiver at 5 days old.

 When is it time to start protecting our most vulnerable and defenseless victims of TBI?
 The first step involves having the courage to take action.
 A couple of the early warnings include excessive bruising anywhere on the infants body, not only around the head and neck.
 If the bruises have a variety of colors from black, blue, green, yellow and so on, this may be a sign of long-term abuse.
 Changes in responsiveness in the eyes and retinal eye damage are other indicators.
 Most of all, when in doubt, take action.
 How often do we find out after the fact that the perpetrator in the death of a child had a past history of domestic abuse and family violence?